afrase/kodiswift/docs/tutorial.rst

 We are going to route lectures to ``play_lecture``.

 A new concept in this view is the ``is_playable`` item.
-By default, list items in xbmcswift2 are not playable.
-This means that XBMC expects the list item to point back to an addon and will not attempt to play a video (or audio) for the given URL.
-When you are finally ready for XBMC to play a video, a special flag must be set. xbmcswift2 handles this for you, all you need to do is remember to set the ``is_playable`` flag to True.
+By default, list items in kodiswift are not playable.
+This means that Kodi expects the list item to point back to an addon and will not attempt to play a video (or audio) for the given URL.
+When you are finally ready for Kodi to play a video, a special flag must be set. kodiswift handles this for you, all you need to do is remember to set the ``is_playable`` flag to True.

 There is another new concept in this view as well.
-Typically, if you tell XBMC that a URL is playable, you will pass a direct URL to a resource such as an mp4 file.
+Typically, if you tell Kodi that a URL is playable, you will pass a direct URL to a resource such as an mp4 file.
 In this case, we have to do more scraping in order to figure out the URL for the particular video the user selects.
 So our playable URL actually calls